-- provide registration information for the site at least two (2) weeks prior to the event, including the names of the DOS and Judge: - arrange e-mail capability and spreadsheet software in order to submit results by the Monday noon following the site's shooting

-- date: - correspond with the Regional Indoors Coordinator as required; - post tournament results at the site or host clubhouse within two days of the results becoming available from the Regional Indoors Coordinator: - resolve queries and problems relating to an athlete's scorecards by referring to one original copy of the athlete's scorecard that will be retained by the site Organizers.
+- Provide registration information for the site at least two (2) weeks prior to the event, including the names of the DOS and Judge; - Arrange e-mail capability and spreadsheet software in order to submit results by the Monday noon following the site's shooting date; - · Correspond with the Regional Indoors Coordinator as required; - post tournament results at the site or host clubhouse within two days of the results becoming available from the Regional Indoors Coordinator; - Resolve queries and problems relating to an athlete's scorecards by referring to one original copy of the athlete's scorecard that will be retained by the site Organizers.

 Each Host Site will appoint a Director of Shooting.
 The Director of Shooting may be one of the Judges.
-(See Book 1 AC 2.2.10.5.1 re Officials competing).
+(See AC 2.2.10.5.1, Book 1 re Officials competing).

-Each Host Site is responsible for ensuring that there will be at least one certified Provincial Judge officiating at a host site (Ref Book 2 section AC3.11); (See Book 1 AC 2.2.10.5.1 re Officials competing).
+Each Host Site is responsible for ensuring that there will be at least one certified Provincial Judge officiating at a host site (Ref Article AC3.11); (See AC 2.2.10.5.1, Book 1 re Officials competing).